 In a Study, dried plantain powder was found to be beneficial in healing aspirin-induced gastric ulcers.

-Anyway back to my recipe.
-Well, we got these plantains and I decided to use them as a base in this recipe.
+We got these plantains and I decided to use them as a base in this recipe.
 I baked them in the oven, while I prepared the guacamole.
 The pineapple guacamole was so delicious and such a perfect compliment.
 You can substitute my Homemade Guacamole recipe for a more savory recipe.

 For: 4 servings